 Welcome to AboutPlants.com.
-This is a website developed to help those interested in plants, trees and shrubs find the right plants for their home, gardens and workplace.
-We are interested in botany and will bring facts about plants from basic school level through to more advanced science.
+This is a website developed to help those interested in plants, trees and shrubs to find the right plants for their home, gardens and workplace.
+We are interested in botany and aim to provide facts about plants from basic school-level education through to more advanced science.

 Plants add colour and vibrancy to our environments as well as providing a habitat for many living things that work together to stabilise and optimise the ecosystem.
-Use our menu above to select plants.
+Use the menu above to learn about specific plant varieties.

 Types of Plants